nesl/LLM_time_series/report.md

 |                                          (a) GPT-4o                                           |                                          (b) GPT-o1                                           |

 <a name="env-photo-only"></a>
-Inputting environment photo only performs better than inputting IMU time-series plots only.
-These photos allow the models to infer enviromental contextual information about the activity.
-For example, a photo of street scene likely belongs to “Walking” or “Run”, whereas a car windshield indicates vehicular movement.
+Inputting environment photos only performs better than providing IMU time series plots only.
+These photos allow the models to infer environmental contextual information about the activity.
+For example, a photo of the street scene likely belongs to “Walking” or “Run”, whereas a car windshield indicates vehicular movement.
 This also aligns with how we humans naturally infer transportation modes by combining motion cues with environmental context.
-Moreover, since these photos come from physical world, they are likely more prevalent than IMU plots in the models’ pretraining data, making them easier for LLMs to interpret.
+Moreover, since these photos come from the physical world, they are likely more prevalent than IMU plots in the models’ pretraining data, making them easier for LLMs to interpret.

-The following confusion matrices indicate that LLMs recall almost all "Car" samples because of some explicit signals such as windshield, ahead viecle and road.
+The following confusion matrices indicate that LLMs recall almost all "Car" samples because of some explicit signals such as windshield, ahead vehicles and road.
 Nevertheless, environment photo has its own limitations.
-It provide very limited information to tell street-view motions (Still, Walking and Run) apart from each other.
-Interestingly, GPT-4o ofter mistakes "Running" as "Car", since it overestimates the moving speed from the "blurry" photos taken when participants are running.
+It provides very limited information to tell street-view motions (Still, Walking and Run) apart from each other.
+Interestingly, GPT-4o often mistakes "Running" as "Car", since it overestimates the moving speed from the "blurry" photos taken when participants are running.
 Pure environmental photos lack direct information about the motion itself.

 **Figure 12: Confusion matrices of pure environmental photos input:**
 |                                                                                      |                                                                                      |